kevinwshin/French-House-Manual/README.md

 5. Ensure all Health Department regulations are being followed.

 ### Membership Coordinator (1 hour)
-Membership must ensure all emails from prospective new members are answered quickly, and coordinate with them to help complete their house process, whether it be through a Skype interview or in-person interview.
+Membership must ensure all emails from prospective new members are answered quickly, and coordinate with them to help complete their house process, whether it be through a video-call interview or in-person interview.

 1. Attend all officer trainings/orientations.
 2. Take meeting minutes and post them on the French House Facebook group as well as emailing them to the member list, so that all members can clearly see them.